kellerberrin/UVIS/Sphinx/Source/software/linux/linux.rst

 |

-8.   **reldir** - Not executed directly.
+9.   **reldir** - Not executed directly.
 Not important - changes the UVIS environment shell prompt.
      Should be replaced with a prompt script based on sed.

 |

-9.   **sphinxmake** - Generate a new version of the Sphinx html documentation from the '.rst' source files.
+10.   **sphinxmake** - Generate a new version of the Sphinx html documentation from the '.rst' source files.

      |action| (UVIS) $sphinxmake html

 |

-10.  **uploadsphinxGAE** - Upload the current local version of the Sphinx documentation to the remote GAE server.
+11.  **uploadSphinxGAE** - Upload the current local version of the Sphinx documentation to the remote GAE server.
      This documentation can be viewed on a web browser at 'http://kellerberrin-doc.appspot.com'.

      |action| (UVIS) $uploadsphinxGAE

 |

-11.  **rollbacksphinxGAE** - rollback any failed upgrade of the Sphinx documentation to the remote GAE server.
+12.  **rollbackSphinxGAE** - rollback any failed upgrade of the Sphinx documentation to the remote GAE server.
      Typically this must be done if there is a network failure during an upgrade.
      This documentation can be viewed on a web browser at 'http://kellerberrin-doc.appspot.com'.